mfsjr/manifold-dx/README.md

 whose type information is then used to infer action ID's, action objects, action creators, reducers.

-The framework uses these to provide developers with API's for mapping between state and components, action creation and dispatch, and many other features.
+The framework uses these to provide developers with all the API's they need for mapping state to React components, action creation, action dispatch, and many other features.

 Where Redux's implementation is based on functional programming and immutability, we use TypeScript's strongly typed data structures and generics.